Skip to the main content

 Traits & Skills

-• the ability to work quickly and accurately with figures
+• The ability to work quickly and accurately with numbers

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.